A topological classification of convex bodies: Proof of Lemma

 Clearly, under the conditions described in the previous paragraph, $K_\varepsilon$ has three equilibrium points in the closed half plane bounded by $H_\varepsilon$ and containing $p$: a stable point $p'$ `near' $p$ (that is, in $U^S_\varepsilon$), another stable point $s$ on the planar disk bounded by $C_\varepsilon$, and a saddle point $h$ on $C_\varepsilon$.
 This saddle point is connected to both $p'$ and $s$: the integral curve connecting it to $p'$ is a great circle arc, and the other one is a straight line segment.
 Furthermore, for every $\Gamma_i$ on the truncated side of $G_1 \cup G_2$, there is a (piecewise differentiable) integral curve of $K_\varepsilon$ connecting $s$ to the corresponding saddle point of $K_\varepsilon$, and for every $\Gamma_i$ on the other side of $G_1 \cup G_2$, there is a similar curve ending at $p'$.
 This implies, by exclusion, that $h$ is connected to the two unstable points in the two chosen regions containing $G_1$ and $G_2$.

 Finally, observe that by replacing the truncating plane containing $C_\varepsilon$ by a ball of sufficiently large radius results in a homeomorphic Morse-Smale complex.
-Furthermore, `to smooth out' $\bd K_\varepsilon$, we may replace $C_\varepsilon$ by a sufficiently small toroidal surface, which results in a convex body $K'$ with a $C^1$-class boundary, such that its Morse-Smale complex is homeomorphic to the one split in the required way.
+Furthermore, `to smooth out' $\bd K_\varepsilon$, we may replace a neighborhood of $C_\varepsilon$ by a sufficiently small toroidal surface (a part of the surface of a torus), which results in a convex body $K'$ with a $C^1$-class boundary (where the equilibria has $C^2$-class neighborhood), such that its Morse-Smale complex is homeomorphic to the one split in the required way.
+The fact that no new equilibria appear can be seen geometrically.
 We remark that $K_{2\varepsilon} \subseteq K'$, and thus, the center of $K'$ is still contained in $U_\varepsilon$.
-Finally, we may apply Subroutine $S$ to obtain a convex body with a $C^\infty$-class boundary, which finishes the proof for a stable point.
+Finally, we may apply Lemma~\ref{lem:smoothing_subroutine} to obtain a convex body with a $C^\infty$-class boundary, which finishes the proof for a stable point.

-One may wonder whether we could have proven our statement using only one local truncation by a plane.
-However, as we already indicated in the Introduction, this appears to be impossible: The phenomenon described in Lemma~\ref{lem:limit} shows that to carry out an arbitrary splitting of an arbitrary (given) vertex we need one additional free parameter and this is the radius of the truncating sphere.
-In terms of local quantities, this implies that even in the special case when the chosen equilibrium is an umbilical point (i.e. its vicinity is spherical), the required splitting \emph{cannot} be realized by a planar truncation unless the principal curvature at this point is contained in a given interval determined by the directions of the edges starting at this vertex.
-As a consequence, we need to adjust the principal curvature \emph{before} truncating with a plane.
-This step is achieved in Lemma~\ref{lem:smallradius}.

 For an unstable point we may apply a similar consideration.
 In this case, instead of a truncation with a ball of large radius, we expand the original ball with a circular cone the axis of which contains the ball center $q$.